awinogradov/jo-cli/README.md

         'react-jo-templates', // name of package with templates 'bem-jo-templates',
         'blog-jo-templates',
-        'path/to/your/templates', // .templates by default
+        'path/to/your/templates', // templates by default
     ],
     logMode: 'silent', // verbose, short — verbose by default };